Innocent Victims: Location

 In January 2018, it was announced by Harrods that the statue would be returned to the Al-Fayed family, seven years after Mohamed Al-Fayed sold Harrods to the Qatar Investment Authority.
-The store's current manager, Michael Ward, said it was now time to return the statue to Mohamed Al-Fayed, given that a new public memorial had been commissioned at Kensington Palace by princes William and Harry.
+The store's manager at the time, Michael Ward, said it was appropriate to return the statue to Mohamed Al-Fayed, given that a new public memorial had been commissioned at Kensington Palace by princes William and Harry.
 At the time of the unveiling, Al-Fayed had claimed that the statue would stay at Harrods forever.
-The Qatari owners were eager to regain the patronage of the British royal family, Harrods having been Royal Warrant holders continuously from 1913 to 2000 until "the ugly aftermath" of the death of Diana and Dodi.
+The Qatari owners were eager to regain the patronage of the British royal family, Harrods having been royal warrant holders continuously from 1913 to 2000 until "the ugly aftermath" of the death of Diana and Dodi.
 In 2000, Mohamed Al-Fayed had broken commercial ties between Harrods and the Royal Family when he removed the royal warrants.
 In 2010, he revealed that he had had the warrants burned.